localstack/docs/content/en/user-guide/aws/fis/index.md

 ## Introduction

-Fault Injection Service (FIS) is a service provided by Amazon Web Services (AWS) that enables you to test the resilience of your applications and infrastructure by injecting faults and failures into your AWS resources.
+Fault Injection Service (FIS) is a service provided by Amazon Web Services that enables you to test the resilience of your applications and infrastructure by injecting faults and failures into your AWS resources.
-FIS inject faults such as network latency, resource unavailability, and service errors to assess the impact on your application's performance and availability.
+FIS simulates faults such as resource unavailability and service errors to assess the impact on your application's performance and availability.
 The full list of such possible fault injections is available in the [AWS docs](https://docs.aws.amazon.com/fis/latest/userguide/fis-actions-reference.html).

 LocalStack allows you to use the FIS APIs in your local environment to introduce faults in other services, in order to check how your setup behaves when parts of it stop working locally.